Six reasons to study Social Policy

-Social Policy is all about improving the well-being of society on a large scale.
-Students will learn how the government and society tackles issues of welfare, and they will be trained to make a positive impact in the world after graduating.
+Social Policy is all about improving the wellbeing of society on a large scale.
+You'll learn how the government and society tackle issues of welfare, and be trained to make a positive impact in the world through your career.

-From child poverty to racial inequalities, there is plenty of space for students to argue constructively with staff and other students in order to develop critical skills and prepare for a career that may require similar work.
+From child poverty to racial inequalities, there’s plenty of space for you to argue constructively with staff and other students about issues that are important to you.
+This will help to develop your critical skills and prepare you for a career that may require similar work.

-Many universities offer students of Social Policy the chance to spend a year abroad to study in a foreign university.
-This helps broaden students' knowledge of how structures of societies work in different cultures.
+Many universities offer the chance to spend a year abroad to study at a foreign university.
+This encourages you to broaden your knowledge of how structures of societies work in different cultures.

-Social Policy students can look forward to a large selection of different career paths.
+As a graduate of Social Policy, you can look forward to a large selection of different career paths.
 This includes careers in the media, education, the government and NGOs.

-Students who study Social Policy develop a wealth of important skills that can be employed in many other professions.
-This includes creative, problem solving, teamwork, presentation, theoretical and analytical skills.
+You'll also develop a wealth of important skills that can be employed in many other professions.
+These skills include creativity, problem solving, teamwork, presentation, research and analysis.